 If you have problems making an online application

-If you hold one of the above travel documents and you have difficulty making an application online, you can contact us via the
+If you hold one of the above travel documents and you have difficulty making an application online, you can contact us at the Global Service Centre.

 Do not enter incorrect or false passport details to submit an online visa application.
-If you have submitted incorrect information with a visa application, you should advise the department through ImmiAccount.
+If you have submitted incorrect information with a visa application, you should tell the department through ImmiAccount.

-If you cannot obtain a valid travel document
+If you do not have a valid travel document

 If you do not hold a valid travel document you will not be able to travel.